skywind3000/lemma.en/README.md

 English Lemma Database - Compiled by Referencing British National Corpus

-Compiled by Lin Wei (https://github.com/skywind3000), Mar 28, 2017 by referencing the 100M+ words in the British Nation Corpus (BNC), and Yasumasa Someya's lemma list.
+Compiled by Lin Wei (https://github.com/skywind3000), Mar 28, 2017 by referencing the 100M+ words in the British Nation Corpus (BNC), NodeBox Linguistics and Yasumasa Someya's lemma list.

 This lemma list is provided "as is" and is free to use for any research and/or educational purposes.
-The list currently contains 114,198 words (tokens) in 49,033 lemma groups.
+The list currently contains 186,523 words (tokens) in 84,487 lemma groups.

 ## Data Format